From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 + 1 Dimensions: Gaussian fields, multiple stochastic integration and stochastic heat equations

-In this section we will give a brief introduction about fractional Gaussian fields, multiple stochastic integrals, stochastic heat equation driven by fractional white noise and its chaos expansion solution, for more details see \cite{Duncan2000Stochastic,Hu2001Heat,Hu2002Chaos}.
+In this section we will give a brief introduction about Gaussian fields, multiple stochastic integrals, stochastic heat equation driven by time-white spatial-colored noise and its chaos expansion solution, for more details see \cite{Duncan2000Stochastic,Hu2001Heat,Hu2002Chaos}.